 - Know when to break the rules.
 For rules like "don't repeat yourself," sometimes a little repetition is better than a bit of dependency.

 - Organizing your code into modules, packages, and functions is important.
-Knowing where API boundaries will materialize is an art.
+However, knowing where API boundaries will materialize is an art.

-- Pick the most efficient tool most of the time, but also pick what you know.
+- Pick the most efficient tool most of the time and pick what you know.
 Is Arch Linux the most efficient operating system for the modern developer?
 For me, it is, but for most, probably not.
 Should you use acme?
 Only if you're Rob Pike.

 - Avoid nesting conditionals deeply.
 Have common sense about your conditional tests and naming convention.